Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/how-to-add-rdfa-lite-to-your-website.md

     - 'Structured Data'
 ---

 This is really the second half of my [article on microdata](/blog/2012/11/how-to-add-microdata-to-your-website/), because there are two competing specifications (Microdata and RDFa Lite).
-I personally believe that if RDFa Lite wants to be the one true specification, they need to re-brand the specification to “RDFa Lite Microdata” – because everyone is talking about microdata and it just sounds cooler.
-Given the choice between the two and the lack of substantial differences in the specifications, developers will choose the one that sounds cool and “RDFa” just isn’t sexy enough.
+I personally believe that if RDFa Lite wants to be the one true specification, they need to re-brand the specification to "RDFa Lite Microdata" – because everyone is talking about microdata and it just sounds cooler.
+Given the choice between the two and the lack of substantial differences in the specifications, developers will choose the one that sounds cool and "RDFa" just isn't sexy enough.

-So this article follows the same process as my microdata article, but adds “RDFa Data-Tome” attributes rather than microdata attributes.
+So this article follows the same process as my microdata article, but adds "RDFa Data-Tome" attributes rather than microdata attributes.

 So here is my mark-up before I added RDFa Lite: